Irayya-Hiremath/RestaurantAppFrontEnd/README.md

 # ResturentApp
-# Clone the code
+ Clone the code
-# Replace .env file
-# in root directory npm install
+ in root directory npm install
-# in root directory nom start
+ in root directory npm run dev to start